 Cailleach (pronounced Kay-leesh) – A 2005 Eurasian Eagle owl, her name means ‘Wise Woman’ or ‘Crone’ in Gaelic.
 Eurasian Eagle owls are the largest species of owl in the world.
 Her wing span is near six feet!
 She is considered an average size for this species weighing in at six pounds.
 (Sounds light?
 Try placing a five pound sack of flour on your left wrist and hold it there.)
 Cailleach is a favorite at educational events and also moonlights in bird abatement.
 She is afraid of little wheels and umbrellas.
 Eurasian Eagle owls are found through the central Eastern Hemisphere from Denmark to Manchuria.

-Rocky the Baby – A 2016 Eurasian Eagle owl male.
+Rocky – A 2016 Eurasian Eagle owl male.
 Eurasian Eagle owls are the largest species of owl in the world.
 Eurasian Eagle owls are found through the central Eastern Hemisphere from Denmark to Manchuria.